James Galloway Weir

 There must have been several

-copies of the Weir around as he became almost paranoid about
+copies of the Weir sewing machines around as Weir became almost paranoid about

 as he was the person who originally copied Raymond's machine!